 Freeze entire bulbs with the paper tunics and then pack them into containers or freezer bags.
 Later you can remove cloves as you need them.

 Peel and blend your cloves in a blender.
-Add some olive oil to the garlic in the ratio of 1:1 and then freeze the mixture in small ice cube trays.
-When ready, transfer the garlic cubes to containers or freezer bags for storage.
+Add some olive oil to the garlic in a ratio of 1:1 and then freeze the mixture in small ice cube trays.
+Transfer the garlic cubes to containers or freezer bags for storage when ready.
 You can use each cube as you need it.
 In this state, the garlic can last for 12 months in your freezer.